ddieterly/datastax/README.md

         “Status”: “uploaded”
     }

-##### 4. When a Get request is made on the asset, the service returns a s3 signed url for download with the timeout in seconds as a url parameter.
+##### 4. When a Get request is made on the asset, the service returns an s3 signed url for download with the timeout in seconds as a url parameter.
 If the timeout is not specified assume 60 seconds.

     GET /asset/<asset-id>?timeout=100